Morphological filters

 # Explain what has changed and why.
 Hint: Look at the dilated image prior to erosion

-Morphological internal gradient of binary
+Morphological internal gradient of a binary image

 Show activity for: